 Sounds nice for producers, but it is an imbalance stress on the pocket books of consumers forcing them to become the supporters of corporations rather than supporting free-market mechanisms of trade competition that drives market development and advancements.

-In 1954 Brooks Stevens popularized the phrase when he titled his talk at an advertising conference in Minneapolis 'Planned Obsolescence' for which his definition was:
+In 1954popularized the phrase when he titled his talk at an advertising conference in Minneapolis ‘Planned Obsolescence’ for which his definition was:

 “Instilling in the buyer the desire to own something a little newer, a little better, a little sooner than is necessary.”

 By reducing the time between repeat purchases companies were able to increase profitability through increased sales volume.
 Good for the company but increasing the cost to the consumer.
 The company argues that the consumer is getting an increased benefit through newer more stylish and better functionality.